CryptoDappRun/Contract-Writer/README.md

 Contract Writer is a fast and intuitive tool for interacting with smart contracts, designed to speed up the process of reading from and writing to blockchain contracts.
-Unlike traditional browser-based methods like MetaMask, which can sometimes feel slow or cumbersome, Contract Writer lets users execute contract functions efficiently and securely.
+Unlike traditional browser-based methods, which can sometimes feel slow or cumbersome, Contract Writer lets users execute contract functions efficiently and securely.

 <img src="screen.png">